florenceclavaud/testRepo/README.md

 * [Events and presentations](events.html)
 * [Projects and tools](projects-and-tools.html)

 This is **the official website on ICA EGAD Records in Contexts-Ontology (ICA RiC-O)**.
-It is an HTML version of the documentation that was prepared about the ontology and whose sources are in the GitHub repository (TODO add link).
+It is an HTML version of the documentation that was prepared about the ontology and whose sources are in the [GitHub repository](https://github.com/ICA-EGAD/RiC-O)).
 It also provides useful links to the other contents of this repository.

 The **latest public release of RiC-O, RiC-O v0.1**, is available here: [https://www.ica.org/standards/RiC/ontology](https://www.ica.org/standards/RiC/ontology).